aftersound/weave/docs/control-actor-product-component-structure.md

 - yield, typically application generates something

 ## The Challenges

+Feel free to skip The Challenges part, but it's highly recommended to read through the rationales behind the general component structure.

-While conceptually this idea is very simple to understand, to build an extensible component structure based on it is a different story.
+While conceptually the idea mentioned above is very simple to understand, to build an extensible component structure based on it is a different story.
 There are several challenge points need to be tackled.

 ### 1.Separate control and actor